 It goes without saying that every building requires some form of illumination.
-Even if the sunlight in the UK were to be make more of an appearance, there would be no escaping the fact that artificial light is required not only inside of a property, but often outside too for a variety of reasons.
+Even if there were more hours of sunlight each day there would be no escaping the fact that artificial light is required not only inside of a property but often outside too for a variety of reasons.
+For commercial buildings – especially highrises and office complexes, building automation systems like in this case study can help create a centralized control for HVAC, lighting, electrical, and security systems to save operating and maintenance costs.
+Once this is established, you can determine lighting types for each environment.

 When it comes to lighting up a commercial property, it is not only useful, it can also be a legal requirement; lighting is required to: